 At a fire training session at the LA County Fire Training Center, Flamecheck was asked, “When something has been treated, how do we know if the fire retardant might have been washed out?”
 To help Fire Inspectors verify that the materials have been effectively treated and that the treatment is still there, we can add a special fluorescent dye to Flamecheck M-111.
 This gives the Fire Inspector the ability to see if the curtains are still fire retardant at any time with just a black light.
 Be careful, when used on stage curtains, it can light up the stage if black lights are used during the production!

-PRO TIP: Apply a tag to the curtain, to show when it was cleaned, treated, tested and certified.
+PRO TIP: Apply a tag to the curtain, to show when it was cleaned, treated, tested, and certified.
 Most Fire Inspectors want to know who, what and when of the treatment.
 Always provide a tag with your company name, what chemical was applied, and the date of treatment.

 Certificate of Fire Resistance is given to most facilities once the work has been completed.
 This is kept at the office so it’s ready to present to the Fire Inspector upon request.
-This information will match what you list on the tag, such as application company’s contact information, date of treatment, chemical used, batch number of chemical, a unique tag number for each item treated that matches the tags on each curtain and description of curtain’s color and material.
+This information will match what you list on the tag, such as the application company’s contact information, date of treatment, the chemical used, batch number of chemical, a unique tag number for each item treated that matches the tags on each curtain, and description of curtain’s color and material.

 Be sure to ask your local fire inspector what is required in your area so that you, too, can be fire code compliant with your stage curtains.